kimocoder/pidcat/README.md

 On top of the original [pidcat][1], this fork provides these additional features
  * `--timestamp`: add timestamp at the front of each line
- * `--grep`, `--hl`, `--grepv`: grep, highlight or exclude lines with specified color for each key word.
+ * `--grep`, `--hl`, `--grepv`: grep, highlight or exclude lines with specified highlighting color for each key word in the list.
-                        These options particularly consider the
-                        line cutting issue in `pidcat`.
+                        The script filters the lines before they are cut by `pidcat` from the original lines out put by `adb` tool.
+                        For example, `--grep="logs|sensor\cyan"`.
+                        Multiple key words should be delimited by `|`.
-                        This script will grep lines before `pidcat` cuts the original `adb` output line so as to not miss any lines in grepping.
-Moreover, you can specify different colors for each word in these options, which is very helpful in checking different word terms in massive log in sophisticated debugging.
+                        You can specify different colors for each word in these options, which tailed the key word after `\`, and this is very helpful in checking different word terms in massive sophisticated log.
                         The supported color names (case ignored) are `BLACK, RED, GREEN,
                         YELLOW, BLUE, MAGENTA, CYAN,